 Some people are worried about taking prescribed doses of painkillers because they are frightened of side effects.
 One common worry for people taking morphine type painkillers (opioids) is a fear of becoming drowsy, or not in control of things.
 This can be very frightening and you may think that you'd rather be in pain than get too sleepy or fuzzy minded to do everyday things.

-You may feel drowsy when you first start taking painkillers.
-This may mean that the dose is too high and your doctor or symptom control nurse will suggest lowering it.
-They may also suggest changing to another type of painkiller or adding in other types of painkillers.
+You may feel slightly drowsy when you first start taking strong painkillers or if your doctor has just increased the dose.
+But this usually only lasts a few days.
+In some cases, drowsiness may mean that the dose is too high and your doctor or symptom control nurse will suggest lowering it.
+If your pain is not controlled, they may suggest changing to another type of painkiller or adding in other types of painkillers.
 Other side effects such as sickness or constipation can usually be prevented or relieved.
-There is information about controlling side effects of painkillers in this section of CancerHelp UK.
+There is information about controlling side effects of painkillers in this section.